Reviews You Can Rely On

 Features

-The Sitta ranks near the top when it comes to the performance of its features.
-We love how there are three keeper loops for the tail end of the waist belt webbing, so that no matter what your waist size, there is no tail dangling into your gear.
+The Sitta ranks above the rest when it comes to features.
+We love how there are three keeper loops for the tail end of the waist belt webbing so that no matter what your waist size, there is no tail dangling into your gear.
 We also like how the two front gear loops are rigid, easy to clip, very large, and have two moveable dividers that help you to sort gear more easily on your harness.
 For example, you can rack cams in front of the dividers and slings behind, making it easier to quickly grab the piece of gear you need without having them crowd on each other.

 The Sitta has large, flexible rear gear loops that sit flat against the body, so they don't get in the way of wearing a pack, as well as a flat rear gear loop big enough for carrying shoes.
 It has two ice clipper slots, one on each side, to accommodate ice and alpine climbing.
 Our only critique is that the ice clipper slots are placed inside of the front gear loop, making for awkward clipping of ice screws.